jecki/DHParser/documentation_src/manuals/ebnf.rst

 or the empty strings.
 In other word, this operator always matches, as long as there is still a value on the stack, but it captures the begining of the following text only if it matches the stored value.
 A non-match only happens, when the stack has already been exhaustet.
-This "Optional Pop"-operator is denoted by a colon followed by a question mark ``:?``.
+This "Pop anyways"-operator is denoted by a colon followed by a question mark ``:?``.
 Weird as this may sound, this operator has astonishingly manifold use cases.
 Think for exmple of a modifcation of our minimal pseudo-XML parser the allows coders to omit the tag name in closing tags to save them some typing: